togwand/nixos/README.md

-# uakari-config
+# nixos-config
-My simple NixOS Uakari configuration flake, using home-manager as a NixOS module.
+My simple NixOS configurations flake, using home-manager as a NixOS module.
+Only uakari and unstable for now.

-This flake is specific to my current hardware, so I can use nixos-install --flake github:togwand/uakari-config (after partitioning and formatting the disk).
+This flake is specific to my current hardware, so I can use nixos-install --flake github:togwand/nixos-config#version (after partitioning and formatting the disk).